yenmr/TISCalling/README.md

 - **ConfusionMatrix**: Detailed classification performance representation.

 Results are visualized using confusion matrices, ROC curves, and feature importance plots.

-## Contributing

-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch-name`).
-5. Open a pull request.

 ## License